Kookaburra Silver Coins

 Established as a branch of the Royal Mint in London, the Perth Mint is now wholly owned by the Government of Western Australia and is responsible for minting Australia’s legal tender coins in conjunction with the Royal Australian Mint.
 Although the Perth Mint was originally set up to manufacture gold sovereigns and half-sovereigns, it is now a well-known gold and silver bullion producer that is known for making fine precious metal products such as coins, bars, and medals.
 In fact, till the year 2000, the Perth Mint had refined a massive 4500 tons of gold, which was just over 3% of all gold refined by man.

 Collectors with an interest in Australian coins eagerly await every release of this series of coins due to the limited mintages that allow only a maximum of 500,000 coins (since 2011) to be minted and released by the Perth Mint.
-The Kookaburra Silver coins are minted in 4 weights of silver, coins containing 1 troy ounce, 2 troy ounces, 10 troy ounces and one kilo of silver are the variants released annually.
+The Silver Australian Kookaburra coin is minted in 4 weights of silver, coins containing 1 troy ounce, 2 troy ounces, 10 troy ounces and one kilo of silver are the variants released annually.

 Every coin release in the Kookaburra Silver coin series features an image of the famed Australian Kookaburra on the reverse of the coins, a majestic bird native and exclusive to the continent; this is what gives the coin its name.
 It is a terrestrial tree kingfisher, which has a distinctive and loud call that sounds eerily similar to echoing human laughter.
 Although they are classified under the ‘Kingfisher’ category, they are not generally associated with water – humid forest areas and arid savannah regions are their habitats of choice.

 These official silver bullion coins are Australian legal tender currency and portray the renowned Ian Rank-Broadley image of Queen Elizabeth II.
 This regal portrait is enclosed within a ring containing the words ‘Elizabeth II,’ ‘Australia,’ and the face value of the coin in question (these values range from 1 Dollar to 30 Dollars).